alecferguson/web-programming/README.md

 ...with up to four different languages.
 ...by searching through online documentation.
 ...and by following detailed specifications.
-...and overall, building design/development strategies across the "full-stack".
+...and overall, building design/development strategies across the "full-stack"